 UPDATE — New Zero to Launch course reviews!

-Check this out, several Zero to Launch beta students have posted detailed reviews of the Zero to Launch course on their own blogs.
+Check this out, several Zero to Launch students have posted detailed reviews of the Zero to Launch course on their own blogs.
 You can hear all about their experiences — including pros and cons, and who the course is right for — in their own words.
 I’ll keep updating this list as more reviews come out:

 - Read the review of Zero to Launch from student, Maria